 Lake Ontario Brown Trout Fishing

 Lake Ontario brown trout, by nature, inhabit the waters that are often more closer to shore than other species.
-They can typically be found in depths of anywheres between 10 to 120 ft of water from the month of June on.
-Brown trout are also predictable in that they will usually be found where 55 degree water intersects with the bottom of the Lake.
+Browns can typically be found over depths of 10 to 120 ft of water during the month of June.
+Brown trout are also predictable.
+Browns are found where 55 degree water intersects with the bottom of the Lake.
 For example, if you put your temperature probe down (we use an X4D) and find 55 degree water down 70ft in the column, then we can usually expect the browns to be stretched horizontally along the shoreline in 70 ft of water at or near the bottom near this 70 ft contour.

-One of the other secrets to be successful in catching Lake Ontario brownies is trolling at the right speed and this can vary as the season wears on.
-Our typical speed is somewhere in the 1.8mph downspeed range but there are days when this will very.
+One of the other secrets to be successful in catching Lake Ontario brownies is trolling at the right speed.
+This can vary as the season wears on.
+Typical trolling speed is 1.8mph downspeed .
+There are days when this will vary.
 Watching how the fish react towards your spread when on turns can give you clues as to what speed you should be pulling for that day.If the fish are hitting on the inside of your turns, that’s a pretty good indication that speed should be lowered as the fish are hitting on the drop as the lure is slowing down.

-It is not uncommon to catch brownies in the mid to upper teens during one of our charters and with the lite line it can take quite a while to battle and bring the fish to net.
+It is not uncommon to catch brownies in the mid to upper teens during one of our charters.
+And with the lite line we use, it can take quite a while to battle the fish to net.
 With the equipment that we use on our charter boat the “Ace”, women and children as well as those that are physically challenged can have the time of their lives catching big browns.
-Also keep in mind that most days the browns can be quite active which promotes a lot of action on the boat, When you have the right stuff down, multiple hook-ups at the same time are quite common.
+Also keep in mind that most days the browns can be quite active.
+Lots of action on the boat is not uncommon.
+When you have the right stuff down, multiple hook-ups at the same time are inevitable.